zcyisiee/SyncPDF/README.md

 - `--short-line-split-factor`: Split threshold factor (default: 0.8).
 The actual threshold is the median length of all lines on the current page \* this factor
 - `--skip-clean`: Skip PDF cleaning step
 - `--dual-translate-first`: Put translated pages first in dual PDF mode (default: original pages first)
+- `--disable-rich-text-translate`: Disable rich text translation (may help improve compatibility with some PDFs)

 > [!TIP]
 > - Both `--skip-clean` and `--dual-translate-first` may help improve compatibility with some PDF readers